RickStrahl/BlogPosts/2022-10/Fix-Chromium-Browsers-automatically-re-routing-http-to-https/FixChromiumBrowsersAutomaticallyReRoutingHttpToHttps.md

 ![](HttpsRedirectFromNonHttpsSite.png)

-You can see that even so the browser immediately redirects to `https://` not even hitting the server - it looks like it's creating a fake redirect on the client as the server is not automatically redirecting.
+You can see that even though the browser immediately redirects to `https://` not even hitting the server - it looks like it's creating a fake redirect on the client as the server is not automatically redirecting.
 If you go to this same site when no HSTS caching is active from the ASP.NET Core site previously, it loads fine in `http://`.
 But now with HSTS applied to the ASP.NET Core site, the root site that doesn't use HSTS doesn't work.

 ##AD##